mianfg/Incu2022/webex-api-session/README.md

 * Provide an image generator that compiles the pictogram into one, colorful image.

 Pictograms are an essential tool for children and elder people with Alzheimer's and dementia.
-The [first version of PictoMaker](https://pictomaker.mianfg.me) I developed, only in Spanish, received a warm reception from the educational community.
+The [first version of PictoMaker](https://pictomaker.mianfg.me) I developed, only in Spanish, was the first webapp I ever developed, and received a warm reception from the educational community.
 I was really proud of it, and have always wanted to make improvements to it.
-I though the opportunity to create a bot was perfect for this.
+I thought the opportunity to create a bot was perfect for this.

 To improve PictoMaker and create a functional WebEx bot, I had to: